Anas-Khannn/Flutter-Learning/README.md

 ✅ RichText – to style parts of a string differently (e.g., bold, colored text)

+📸 Screenshots
+(Attach screenshots of your UI showcasing different widgets.)

 🛠 What I Built
 A simple app UI that uses all 10 widgets to create a clean and functional layout.